chenlijun99/unibz-76088A-materials/3-blink/2-freertos/README.md

 You could also try to put a infinite loop at the end of `app_main`, so that `app_main` never finishes and `name1` and `name2` are never deallocated.
 It should work.

 Now it is working.
 Even if there is some interleaving of `printf`, we can see that we can properly insert inputs using `scanf()`.
 Indeed, if we tracked down the call stack, `scanf()` internally calls [`uart_read`](https://github.com/espressif/esp-idf/blob/8153bfe4125e6a608abccf1561fd10285016c90a/components/vfs/vfs_uart.c#L242-L275) and we can see that the UART operations are enclosed with `_lock_acquire_recursive` and `_lock_release_recursive`.
 So the shared UART resource is being protected using locks.
 That's why it works.

+## 3

+Problem: we want the change of RGB color to be picked only after all the three base colors are inserted.
+Furthermore, we want to avoid any kind of race conditions deriving from concurrently modifying shared data.
+We need to put access to the colors in `g_task_shared` in a critical section.

+**CHANGELOG**:

+* Use mutex to protect access to `g_task_shared`.

+**Takeaways**:

+* Use of the [mutex API](https://www.freertos.org/Real-time-embedded-RTOS-mutexes.html) of FreeRTOS to achieve mutual exclusion when accessing thread shared data.